SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 6. You can see the status of the **deployment** from the **notifications** tab on top of the page.
 <img src="../images/108notification.jpg"/>

-7. Once the deployment is successful, click on Go to resource from the notifications tab.
+7. Once the deployment is **successful**, click on Go to resource from the notifications tab.
 <img src="../images/109dep_status.jpg"/>

 8. Now you will be directed to the deployed container registry.
 Click on the Access keys under Settings section which is on the left side of the blade.